 There are various types of fluids used in automotive functioning, repair, and maintenance with different uses and needs.
 Any automotive repair specialist needs to understand the different fluids such as engine oil, coolant, brake fluid, and power steering fluids.
 Additionally, professionals must identify the inlets for each of these fluids and the cycle of administration.
 There are different levels and different fluids for cars, heavy vehicles, and trucks, and an automotive repair expert must know this skill.

-Tires are a very crucial part of the anatomy of any automobile and last through years of wear and tear.
-Hence, it is important for an automotive repair professional to understand and identify tire issues.
-This includes proper knowledge of tire types, rims, balancing, high-speed wheel balancing, performance maintenance and other important aspects of good tire management.
+Tires are a crucial part of any automobile’s anatomy and last through years of wear and tear.
+Hence, an automotive repair professional needs to understand and identify tire issues.
+This includes proper knowledge of tire types, rims, balancing, high-speed wheel balancing, performance maintenance, and other essential aspects of good tire management.